GitBook, without the lock-in.

 Can Sourcey handle API reference docs?

 Yes.
 Add an openapi tab in sourcey.config.ts pointing at your OpenAPI 3.x or Swagger 2.0 spec.
-Sourcey generates endpoint docs, schema references, and code samples in 10+ languages.
-GitBook doesn't support this natively.
+Sourcey generates endpoint docs, schema references, and code samples in 10+ languages, all as static HTML in your build.
+GitBook renders OpenAPI through its hosted editor; the reference never leaves their platform.

 Is Sourcey harder to set up than GitBook?